How to Install Debian 12 on VMware Workstation 17

 How to Set Up Debian 12 on a Virtual Machine using VMware Workstation 17 Pro on Windows 10

-Instead of using the Debian operating system as Live, you can use virtualization software such as VMware Workstation in the system installed on your host computer.
-In particular, it might be a brilliant idea to use a Linux distribution you want to experience in a virtual machine.
+But I do not suggest trying the Debian system by running it as a Live version.
+Instead, you can use VMware Workstation software on your computer.
+It is a great idea to run a Linux system you want to test on a virtual machine.

-Workstation Pro software developed by VMware company is paid for, but you can use the Player version for the free version.
-Workstation Pro allows you to activate more advanced features of the system you will install or to create a VM professionally to test new technologies.
+The Workstation Pro software developed by VMware is paid for.
+But, if you want to use it without paying, you can choose the Player version.
+Yet, Workstation Pro still activates the more advanced features of the OS you will install.
+Thus, it allows you to create a professional VM to test new technologies.

 How to Download Debian ISO Installation Image File

-To download Debian Linux as an ISO to your computer, you must first visit the debian.org website.
+You can download Debian Linux as an ISO to your PC.
+To do this, visit the debian.org website.

 How to Create a New Virtual Machine for Debian